Is social distance sending us off grid?

 Having said all this, it is also important to note that not all perceived injustice is imagined, or the result of issues relating to Dunbar’s Number.
 Furthermore, not all objections to globalisation, the influence of technology or the actions of power cliques and economic elites are mere whinging.
 Neither should we dismiss the numerous benefits of modernity, nor the advantageous synergies of large, densely populated settlements too lightly.
 After all, anonymity has its benefits; not the least privacy.

 And here we come to a fascinating duality.
 The human animal is both social and highly private.
 We desire both connection and alone time.
-Perhaps what truly irks so many of us, (and is so deeply dissatisfying about our abstract cities and live stream culture), is the dissolution of genuine communal bonds and the simultaneous cramping or invading personal space, leaving us with neither.
+Perhaps what truly irks so many of us, (and is so deeply dissatisfying about our abstract cities and live stream culture), is the dissolution of genuine communal bonds and the simultaneous cramping or invading of our personal space, leaving us with neither.
 Reduced to a name, a demographic category, a consumer, an online avatar.
 A hollowed out, holographic representation of a person.
 Always on show but almost entirely overlooked.

 The salient point here, I would argue, is no mere intellectual trinket, because a society that permits the dehumanisation of self makes the dehumanisation of the other easier still and, as we have observed throughout history, the dehumanised other is more readily raped, tortured, cluster bombed and enslaved.
 As Camus and others have noted, a hundred million dead is little more than maths, an almost Platonic form of slaughter.